This post contains affiliate links. Read my disclosure policy here.

 *When I purchase hearts of palm, I look for labels that say “sustainably harvested”.
 Hearts of palm can be cultivated from a base plant.
 It has many branches & can be cut without killing the tree.
 This allows other branches to continue growing.
 I buy Native Forest, but there are other companies using the same practices.

-To a large bowl, add vegan mayonnaise, lemon juice, mustard, vegan worcestershire sauce, nutritional yeast, kelp granules, parsley, garlic powder, Old Bay Seasoning, salt & fresh cracked pepper.
-Combine well.
+To make the filling,add vegan mayonnaise, lemon juice, mustard, vegan worcestershire sauce, nutritional yeast, kelp granules, parsley, garlic powder, Old Bay Seasoning, salt & fresh cracked pepper to a large bowl.
+Whisk to combine well.

 Add the shredded hearts of palm, bread crumbs, and green onion.
 Combine well.
 Now taste for seasoning and add more if needed.
 For a richer stuffing, you can swap out 1/4 cup mayo for a 1/4 cup vegan cream cheese or vegan sour cream.